Aliases for PPARA Gene

 GeneCards Summary for PPARA Gene

 PPARA (Peroxisome Proliferator Activated Receptor Alpha) is a Protein Coding gene.
 Diseases associated with PPARA include Fatty Liver Disease and Alcoholic Cardiomyopathy.
-Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor activity.
+Among its related pathways are Estrogen Receptor Pathway and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and receptor activity.
 An important paralog of this gene is PPARD.

 UniProtKB/Swiss-Prot for PPARA Gene